SECTION F | STUDENT

 With a primary concern for student safety and from the start of the adjudication process and consistent with Title IX standards, both the complainant and the accused are provided protection against retaliatory harassment, may receive tentative immunity for concurrent lesser offenses, may file a criminal complaint against the other student, and may receive counseling as needed.
 Prior to an initial hearing, the completion of the adjudication process, or an appeals hearing, if it is decided that the accused student has behaved in a manner that significantly endangers the health and safety to the community college and/or the educational process, the student may be removed from housing and/or the campus until such times as a scheduled hearing is conducted.

-Furthermore, all student-based decisions made by administrators, residence life, counseling, authorities and/or campus security may be appealed to the Vice President of Student Services who is the final authority in these procedures.
+Furthermore, all student conduct-based decisions may be appealed to the Vice President of Student Services who is the final authority in these procedures.
 As referenced in the Student Grievances Procedures, the role of the District President in these procedures is not to decide the case or appeal thereof, but merely to determine whether the administrative chain of command has adhered to Navarro College procedures.

 DISCIPLINARY APPEAL PROCEDURES

-After an original decision is rendered, the student shall be given a letter stating the charge(s), sanction(s), and the procedure if the student chooses to appeal.* If the student wishes to appeal the decision, the appeal must be received in writing to the Dean of Students office no later than 5:00 p.m. within two business days.*
+After an original decision is rendered, the student shall be given a letter stating the charge(s), sanction(s), and the procedure if the student chooses to appeal.* If the student wishes to appeal the decision, the appeal must be received in writing to the Vice President of Student Services office no later than 5:00 p.m. within two business days.
+In a sexual harassment, sexual assault, or similar discrimination-related incident, both parties may receive a copy of the outcome letter and either party may choose to appeal and/or participate in the appeal process in accordance with the restrictions described here within this procedure.*

-In light of these principles, individuals may have witnesses for the Appeals Board to interview, but please note, that they should only be individuals that were present during the incident (as opposed to character references).
+In light of these principles, individuals may have witnesses for the appeal council or officer to interview.
+These witnesses, should only be individuals that were present during the incident (as opposed to character references).
 In addition, if Navarro College utilizes an attorney to present the case, the student shall have similar right to utilize an attorney.
 Representation by legal counsel is not required, but may be permitted according to Navarro College Student Grievance Procedures.
-If counsel is requested, the attorney’s purpose is to serve as an Advisor to the student.
+If counsel is requested, the attorney’s purpose is only to serve as an advisor to the student (not to participate) at the hearing.
 Should the student plan to have an attorney present, the institution must be informed no less than 24 hours prior to the appeal hearing.

-Only the student, legal counsel (if approved for student advising only), a representative of the college, and an impartial recording secretary may be present during the appeal hearing.
-Any witness testifying will appear before the committee only while testifying.
-The committee will render a final recommendation to the Vice President of Student Services that:
+Only the appeal council or officer, the student appealing*, legal counsel (if approved for student advising only), and a representative of the college may be present during the appeal hearing.
+Any witness testifying will appear before the appeal council or officer only while testifying.
+The committee will render a final decision to the Vice President of Student Services that:

 - The original decision be upheld; or